Today marks the 23rd anniversary of Oliver Stone’s epic film about Jim Morrison.

-A film that, since then, I have come to realize is the shining example of everything wrong not just with our culture, but the glorification of Hippies.
+A film that, since then, I have come to realize is the shining example of everything wrong not just with our culture, but the glorification of a counter-culture that had problems deeper than imagined.
 There are so many factual inaccuracies in this film that I can hardly stand it anymore.

 But that sixteen year old boy didn’t know that.
 To him, this film was everything he thought he wanted to be.
 Effortlessly cool, unconcerned with worldly judgment and so successful at doing…um, nothing…that he was lionized as a secular saint.

 Some day soon I’ll re-watch this film (again) and pass a more sober (ha!) judgment on it.
 But for now, it sits there as so many of my memories of that boy do: cold and neglected, because he was a horribly selfish person.
 The fact that anyone considered him worth knowing is a mystery still.